spiral/docs/docs/en/basics/logging.md

 }
 ```

-To make this handler as the default handler, you can change the default channel in the `.env` file:
+To make this handler as the default handler, you need to change the default channel in the `.env` file:

 ```dotenv .env
 # ...